chanux/dockerfiles/exit/README.md

 Seeing [tianon/sleeping-beauty](https://github.com/tianon/dockerfiles/tree/master/sleeping-beauty) I thought it would be great for data only containers.

 But data only containers needs not keep running.
 So I made exit.
-Actually, I just deleted some code from [docker-library/hello-world](https://github.com/docker-library/hello-world).
-Deal with it.

 # Running a data only container